-Paul tells us in Eph 3 that he has been provided with knowledge that had not been previously known.
-This knowledge is that
+Paul tells us in Eph 3 that he has knowledge that has not been previously known.
+This knowledge is that:

 “Gentiles are fellow heirs, members of the same body and partakers of the promise in Christ Jesus through the Gospel”Eph 3:5-6

-To a world that was fractured in the Fall and this fracture has only widened in the generations since, this is the promise of Genesis 3:15.
-That we can heal the fracture.
+Genesis 3:15 makes a promise to a world fractured in the Fall.
+This fracture has only widened in the generations since Eden.
+Genesis promises that we can heal the fracture.

 Healing the Fracture of Eden

 The fracture that the Fall created was one of warfare.
 Adam and Eve set creation against harmony with God.
 Humans as the pinnacle of creation were in opposition with God and with each other.
 Cain and Abel demonstrated the animus that developed even between brothers.

 I’ll say it again.
 The fracture created by the Fall was to create a gap between Man and God and between Man and Man.
 We are now naturally at war with God and with each other.
 Therefore, Christ is the Prince of Peace.
 In healing the consequences of the Fall, Jesus’ first responsibility is to heal the warfare between Man and God (on God’s terms) and thus create true peace.

 The world today preaches to its acolytes a general rule of tolerance.
 Throughout this world, the principle that governs is tribalism.
 At its “best”, tribalism is patriotism and nationalism and at its worst tribalism leads to war, hate and murder.